University Handbook, Section H:

 H33 International and Area Studies Programs.
 Interdisciplinary curricula in several international and area studies subjects provide opportunities for student degree concentrations, faculty research collaboration, and work abroad.
 Secondary majors are provided in international studies, South Asian studies, and Latin American studies.
 Other interdisciplinary programs include international trade studies, Canadian studies, and East European studies.
 There is a minor in East Asian studies.

 H34 International students.
 Students from more than 90 countries attend K-State annually.
-The Office of International Student and Scholar Services, located in the International Student Center, assists international students and faculty with immigration matters and other needs.
+The Office of International Student and Scholar Services, assists international students and faculty with immigration matters and other needs.

 English Language Program.
 This is a year-round intensive English language program to assist those whose primary language is not English.
 It is located on the second floor of Fairchild Hall.

-H35 Study Abroad.
+H35 Education Abroad.
 The Office of Education Abroad provides information and assistance to students wishing to study outside the United States.
-K-State maintains bilateral exchanges with several foreign universities.
+Kansas State University in Italy offers Kansas State University faculty and students the opportunity to engage in a variety of education abroad opportunities in Orvieto Italy.
+Faculty-led programs are short-term study tours over breaks, intersessions or summer in which students learn and travel with a K-State professor and students.
+K-State also maintains bilateral exchanges with several foreign universities.
 Through membership in the International Student Exchange Program, K-State may send students to more than 100 foreign colleges and universities.
 Each year, K-State students compete successfully for a variety of international scholarships, such as Fulbright, Rhodes, Marshall, Truman, Goldwater, and Rotary International Scholarships.
-Other student opportunities overseas include community service in such countries as Brazil, Mexico, Russia and Turkey through the university's community service program.
+Other student opportunities overseas include volunteer, service-learning, internship, research or teach abroad programs in such countries as Brazil, Mexico, Russia and Turkey through the university's community service program (see H39 below).

 H36 Faculty Exchange Programs.
 US government grants under the Fulbright-Hays Act are available for university lecturing and advanced research in many countries.
 Faculty from abroad may also come to K-State through the Fulbright Program.
 In addition, there are numerous programs in specific geographical areas or which are based in individual departments or colleges.

 H37 Technical Assistance.
-The College of Agriculture maintains contracts with the United States Agency for International Development, foreign governments, United Nations agencies, and other international institutions to provide both technical assistance abroad and training at K-State for foreign specialists.
-The Office of International Programs coordinates technical assistance to developing countries and works with the United States Agency for International Development, the World Bank, the U.S. State Department, and other funding agencies.
+The College of Agriculture maintains contracts with foreign governments, United Nations agencies, and other international institutions to provide both technical assistance abroad and training at K-State for foreign specialists.
+The Office of International Programs coordinates technical assistance to developing countries and works with the World Bank, the U.S. State Department, and other funding agencies.

 Other programs in the College of Agriculture that offer significant technical assistance abroad include the Food and Feed Grains Institute; the IGP Institute; and the International Meat and Livestock Program.

 H39 International Service Learning.
-The Office of International Programs, in cooperation with the Office of Leadership Studies and Programs in the College of Education, seeks to provide opportunities for students to benefit from experimental learning in a foreign setting, including service learning, internships and teaching English.
+The Office of International Programs, in cooperation with the Staley School for Leadership, seeks to provide opportunities for students to benefit from experimental learning in a foreign setting, including service learning, internships and teaching English.